 Harris Lake County Park staff offers a variety of public educational programs for all ages year-round.
-Visit our calendar of events and sign up for our e-newsletter to stay up to date!
+Visit our calendar of events, check out our e-newsletter and sign up for the newsletter to stay up to date!

 Scroll down or select a program series below to learn more about our offerings:

 Our staff also offers public programs at the American Tobacco Trail!

 Did you attend one of our programs?
 Let us know how we did!

 Internet Explorer works best when registering or searching via our program calendar!

 You can register for public programs online at your convenience